 In accordance with recommendations from the federal government, Dartmouth is limiting gatherings on campus.
-All in-person, on-campus events and activities have been canceled through spring term.
+All in-person, on-campus events and activities have been suspended indefinitely.
 Events may be streamed/held virtually.

 Athletic facilities, the Dartmouth Library system, and the Hood Museum of Art are closed.
 All events at the Hopkins Center for the Arts have been postponed or canceled.
 Access to buildings is limited to only those employees who are performing necessary duties.

 How many people at Dartmouth have tested positive for COVID-19?

 To date, eight individuals attending classes or working/residing on our campus have tested positive for COVID-19 with no positive cases identified on campus since April 2020.
 For more information on current positive cases in New Hampshire, see the New Hampshire Department of Health and Human Services COVID-19 dashboard.

 Admissions tours are suspended.
 Virtual tours are available on the undergraduate admissions website.

 Will commencement and reunions take place this year?